 6. Be the first to comment

-Comments are usually displayed in the order they were received.
-So the oldest comments typically appear at the top of the pile.
+Comments are usually displayed in chronological order.
+So the oldest comments typically appear at the top.

 If you comment on a particularly busy site, you stand a better chance of clickthroughs if your comment is near the top.
-It should still be relevant though, a “great post” comment will be mostly ignored.
+It should still be relevant though, a “great post” comment will be mostly ignored by your typical reader.

 7. Comments can open doors and lead to new friendships and business opportunities

 You never know who might read your comment, almost certainly the blog’s owner will, but plenty of other people will too.
 Sharing your knowledge and experience could lead to long-term friendships and profitable business relationships.